I think chickens make great pets for families, especially kids, if it's a first-time farm animal.

 SILKIES

-I have four silkies, two hens and two roosters.
+I have four silkies, two hens, and two roosters.

-I purchased them from a local farmer, and they are the four oldest chickens on my little farm.
+The silkies I have left were hatched here and are the four oldest chickens on my little farm.

 Silkies are known for their unique features, and one of my favorites is their turquoise earlobes.